Helen Easterbrook

 R v DI (2018 – led junior)

-successful defence of a Romanian prostitute charged with the trafficking of others.
+Successful defence of a Romanian prostitute charged with the trafficking of others.
 Prepared substantial legal argument regarding the admissibility of evidence intercepted abroad under a Joint Investigation Team agreement.

 As a former member of the Great Britain Rifle Squad, a current firearms certificate holder and over 20 years’ experience serving in the military, Helen is familiar with a range of weapons and their component parts.